 Drive Park Loop Road.
 Park Loop Road is a 27-mile loop through Mount Desert Island.
 This very scenic road connects several of Acadia’s popular spots, such as Cadillac Mountain, Jordan Pond, the carriage roads, the Beehive Trail, and Sand Beach.

 Go Hiking.
 The Beehive Trail, Precipice Trail, and Jordan Cliffs Trail are the most thrilling hikes in the park, where hikers cling to the exposed cliffs on iron rungs.
 But there are also easy strolls (Ocean Path, Cadillac Summit Loop Trail, and the easy walk around Jordan Pond all make great options) and more challenging mountain summits (South Bubble, Door Mountain, the Beech Cliff Ladder Trail, and summiting Cadillac Mountain on foot are all popular hikes).
+For more information, check out our Acadia Hiking Guide.

 Watch the Sunrise from Cadillac Mountain.
 Due to its location and height, Cadillac Mountain is one of the first spots in the United States to view the sunrise, making this Acadia National Park’s most popular sunrise spot.
+During the busier times of the year (May through October), you will need to make a reservation in advance to drive to the summit of Cadillac Mountain.

 Bike the Carriage Roads.
 John D. Rockfeller Jr. played a huge role in funding and building the carriage roads that crisscross Mount Desert Island.
 Originally constructed to travel by horse drawn carriage through the park, these roads were built between 1913 and 1940.
 Now, these historic roads are also open to hikers, walkers, and bikers.